 Note: These criteria will now be reviewed against the Quality in Careers Standards to ensure cohesion with the national standard with value added Humber based labour market intelligence embedded in the process,

-The Humber LEP is pleased to announce that 21 organisations have achieved the Gold Standard and will be validated with the National Award.
+The Humber LEP is pleased to announce that 27 organisations have achieved the Quality in Careers Standard and will be validated with the National Award.
 Schools, academies, colleges and training providers from across the Humber continue to work towards the Standard:

 Registrations are open to any Humber based schools, academies, colleges or providers to take part in the assessment and accreditation process for the Gold Standard.
 Documentation to support the process will be made available to registered providers.

 If you are interested in having your careers provision accredited by the Humber LEP please fill in the form and we will contact you to advise you of the next steps of the process.

 A summary of the original Humber Gold Standard can be accessed here: